Beyond Uncertainty Quantification: Learning Uncertainty for Trust-Informed Neural Network Decisions - A Case Study in COVID-19 Classification: Results and Discussion

 In this ablation study, the impact of incorporating PE as an input to the meta-model was examined.
 The meta-model was trained under two conditions: one in which PE was included alongside the feature representations from the pre-trained model, and another in which only the feature representations were used as input.
-This approach allows for an assessment of the significance of PE in enhancing the meta-model's performance.
+The goal is to determine whether the inclusion of PE contributes to more reliable and efficient uncertainty-aware decision-making within the U-SNN framework.

-Table \ref{tab:meta_model_performance_Excl_PE_Th01} presents the error-based performance results of the meta-model excluding PE at $\tau$=0.1.
-Supplementary Table S.IV provides a summary of the error-based performance results, comparing models with and without PE across various $\tau$ values.
-Figure \ref{fig:Meta_model_accuracy_performance_comparison} illustrates the performance comparison of the meta-model at $\tau$=0.1, while Supplementary Figures S.1 to S.4 display the error-based performance comparisons at $\tau$ values of 0.05, 0.2, 0.3, and 0.4, respectively.
+Table \ref{tab:meta_model_performance_Excl_PE_Th01} presents the error-based performance results of the meta-model excluding PE at confidence threshold 0.1.
+Supplementary Table S.2 provides a summary of the error-based performance results, comparing models with and without PE across various confidence thresholds values.

 The comparison between meta-models that include PE as input and those that exclude it reveals a consistent trend across both F1 scores and AUC values.
-Meta-models that incorporate PE as part of their input tend to achieve higher F1 scores, as well as AUC, across all pre-trained models and UQ settings.
-This suggests that incorporating PE enables the meta-model to more effectively differentiate between trustworthy and untrustworthy predictions.
-The additional information provided by PE, which quantifies the uncertainty of predictions, allows the model to make more informed decisions.
+Meta-models that incorporate PE as part of their input tend to achieve higher F1 scores, as well as AUC, across all pre-trained models.
 The underlying reason for these improvements is that PE provides the meta-model with crucial contextual information about the certainty of predictions.
 Without PE, the meta-model relies solely on feature representations, which may not fully capture the uncertainty associated with each prediction.
 By incorporating PE, the model can adjust its predictions based on its confidence, leading to more accurate and reliable performance.
-This is particularly valuable in settings where the cost of incorrect predictions is high, and it is essential to identify instances where the model is uncertain.

 Improvement in the meta-model's performance also enhances trust-informed decision-making.
-Table \ref{tab:UQ_Conf_Matrix_result_th01_Exclud_PE} presents the results of the proposed trust-informed metrics excluding PE at $\tau$=0.1.
-Supplementary Table S.V provides a summary of these results, comparing models with and without PE across various $\tau$ values.
-Figure \ref{fig:UI_Citeria_Comparison_Inputs} illustrates the performance comparison of the proposed metrics at $\tau$=0.1, while Supplementary Figures S.5 to S.8 display the performance comparisons at $\tau$ values of 0.05, 0.2, 0.3, and 0.4, respectively.
+Table \ref{tab:certainty_result_Exclud_PE} presents the results of the proposed metrics excluding PE.